braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/data_points.md

 # Data Points

-Data points are Braze's way of defining a pricing structure, based on pieces of information logged against user profiles.
+Data points are Braze's way of defining a billing and pricing structure, based on pieces of information logged against user profiles.
 See [Consumption Count](#consumption-count) below to see what data counts toward your data point allocation.

 You can find a more detailed breakdown of this definition in your MSA.